AnishB2302/AnishB2302/README.md

 <h1 align="center">Hi 👋, I'm Anish</h1>
 <h3 align="center">A Passionate Developer from India</h3>

-- 🔭 I’m interested in **problem-solving, backend development, and generative AI**
+- 🔭 I’m interested in **Problem-solving, Fullstack Development, and Generative AI**

-- 🌱 I’m currently learning **advanced Data Structures & Algorithms in Java**

-- 👯 I’m looking to collaborate on **DSA-heavy projects, MERN-based web apps, and GenAI-powered applications**
+- 👯 I’m looking to collaborate on **DSA projects, MERN-based web apps, and GenAI-powered applications**

 - 👨‍💻 All of my projects are available at [www.portfolio.com](www.portfolio.com)